-Donations from outside sources, either monetary or in-kind, are an excellent resource for the Kickapoo Reserve Management Board to "Preserve and Protect" the Kickapoo Valley Reserve (KVR).
-Private individuals, organizations and businesses have made valuable donations over the years.
+Donations from outside sources, either monetary or in-kind, are an excellent resource for the Kickapoo Reserve Management Board (KRMB) to "preserve and protect" the Kickapoo Valley Reserve (KVR).
+Private individuals, organizations, and businesses have made valuable donations over the years.
 The Friends of the KVR also provide direct support for projects and programs at the KVR.

-The Education Program welcomes monetary donations for scholarships to offset registration fees for potential summer camp and other young participants, to be awarded to financially strained families.
+The education program welcomes monetary donations for scholarships to offset registration fees for potential summer camps and other young participants.
+Monetary donations are awarded to financially-strained families.

-The Friends of the KVR are also well-equipped to accept financial donations and bequests as a non-profit, 501c3 organization.
-Visit their website to contribute electronically: http://kickapoofriends.org/
+The Friends of the KVR are also well-equipped to accept financial donations and bequests as a non-profit 501c3 organization.
+Visit their website to contribute electronically at http://kickapoofriends.org/.

 Special Event Donations

 Sponsorship for special events can be through funds or goods and services.
 The Winter Festival and Dam Challenge triathlon are successful events that happen through the generous financial and/or supply and equipment donations.
-Several local businesses have provided financial support by covering specific expenses at events such as horse-drawn sleigh rides and the snow carving for Winterfest, or the sag-wagon and race participant transportation for the Dam Challenge.
-Quality art work, as well as local goods and services can be provided for the Winter Fest Quick Auction each January or the Spring Fling Silent Auction held in April.
-Loaning or providing equipment such as enclosed trailers, tractor implements, and various non-motorized equipment can also be valuable for the special events.
+Several local businesses have provided financial support by covering specific expenses at events.
+These include horse-drawn sleigh rides, snow carvings for Winterfest, and the sag-wagon and race participant transportation for the Dam Challenge.
+Quality art work as well as local goods and services can be provided for the annual auctions held at the KVR.
+Loaning or providing equipment such as enclosed trailers, tractor implements, and various non-motorized equipment can also be valuable for special events.
 Such donations reduce the need for purchasing specific equipment and materials that are only used for the event.
-If you have an item that may be useful to the KVR please consider contacting the KVR to discuss the item’s availability and/or functionality.
+If you have an item that may be useful to the KVR, please consider contacting the KVR to discuss its availability and/or functionality.